 In 2005, Fowler was chosen to serve as executive director for the Global Crop Diversity Trust, an international organization cosponsored by the Food and Agriculture Organization of the UN (FAO) and the Consultative Group on International Agricultural Research (CGIAR).

 In this role, he pioneered the initial effort to establish the Svalbard Global Seed Vault, the largest crop diversity conservation effort in the world.
 Today, the Seed Vault is capable of ensuring ultimate security for one million unique crop varieties, the biological foundation of agriculture and the raw material for all future plant breeding and crop improvement efforts.

 Prior to leading the Global Crop Diversity Trust, Fowler served as chair of the Livestock Conservancy and was a professor at the Norwegian University of Life Sciences in Ås, Norway where he led the research and Ph.D. program at the Department of International Environment and Development Studies.

 More recently, President Obama appointed Fowler to the Board for International Food and Agricultural Development, which oversees and advises the US Agency for International Development on food security, research, and education matters.

 Questions?
 For more information, contact Erica Hartschen, at 515-271-4990 or email@example.com.

 Learn more about the Lectureship

-The Martin Bucksbaum Distinguished Lecture Series is made possible by a gift from the late Melva and Martin Bucksbaum, longtime member of Drake's governing board.
-Martin Bucksbaum Distinguished Lectureship Committee: Neil Hamilton (chair), Julian Archer, James Autry, Pamela Bass-Bookey, Michael Gartner, Janis Ruan, Mary Bucksbaum Scanlan, and Eleanor Zeff.
+The Martin Bucksbaum Distinguished Lecture Series is made possible by a gift from the late Melva and Martin Bucksbaum.
+The Martin Bucksbaum Distinguished Lectureship Committee includes: Neil Hamilton (chair), Julian Archer, James Autry, Pamela Bass-Bookey, Michael Gartner, Janis Ruan, Mary Bucksbaum Scanlon, Marcia Wanamaker, and Eleanor Zeff.